Rules

 Evaluation order

-Within each level, rules are sorted by priority (higher number = evaluated first).
-The first rule that matches the request determines the outcome for that level.
+Within each scope, rules are sorted by priority (higher number = evaluated first).
+All rules that match the request are collected — not just the first.
+The outcome is then determined as follows:

 Default behavior

-Each proxy (and credential/target) has a default effect: Allow or Deny.
-When no rule matches the request, this default is used.
+Each scope has its own default effect: Allow or Deny.
+This only applies when no rule in that scope matches the request.

 - Default Allow — Unmatched requests are allowed (use Deny rules to block specific cases).